 The Social History collection embraces a wide range of objects, most British and ranging in date from the late 18th century to the present.
-Many relate to the history of the district, especially Royal Learnington Spa, whose town council supported Learnington Spa Art Gallery & Museum from its origins in the second half of the 19th century until the local government reorganisation of 1974.
-Since then Learnington Spa Art Gallery & Museum has formed part of Warwick District Council.
+Many relate to the history of the district, especially Royal Learnington Spa.
 The collection comprises:

-2.2.a.
+3.2.a.
 Community Life.
 Material related to the community rather than individuals or families.
 This includes objects used in education, warfare, health, entertainment and sport.
 Examples include mineral water bottles, local guidebooks, commemorative objects and civic memorabilia, school uniforms, objects from the Home Front during the Second World War, police truncheons and sports medals.

-2.2.b.
+3.2.b.
 Domestic and Family Life.
 This category includes artefacts used in building, heating, lighting and managing houses.
 Examples include kitchen implements, toys, infant feeding bottles, and candlesticks.

-2.2.c.
+3.2.c.
 Personal Life.
 This category includes objects belonging to or normally used by one person, rather than general domestic objects.
 Examples include clothes, shoes, jewellery and other accessories, and personal correspondence.

-2.2.d.
+3.2.d.
 Working Life.
 This category includes objects made for work or business.
 Examples are agricultural tools, shop receipts, whitesmiths' tools, shoemakers' tools, shop signs and packaging

-There are about 3100 objects in Social History categories 2.2.a - 2.2d.
+There are about 3950 objects in Social History categories 2.2.a - 2.2d.

-2.2.e.
+3.2.e.
 Travel Posters.
 This includes railway and shipping posters, many of the 1920s - 1930s and relating to British and foreign services and resorts.
 There are about 300 posters in this group.

-2.2.f.
+3.2.f.
 Photographs and Prints.
 This largely comprises photographs and prints depicting the people, landscape and buildings of Warwickshire (in particular the Warwick District).
 The collection is particularly rich in images of Royal Learnington Spa.
-There are about 3300 objects in this group.
+There are about 3700 objects in this group.

-2.2.g.
+3.2.g.
 Medical Equipment and Ephemera.
 This includes equipment, furniture and archives associated with the Royal Pump Rooms and other medical establishments in the district.
 Objects include heat lamps, X-ray machines and spa treatment guides.
-There are about 80 objects in this group (excluding photographs and prints).
+There are about 100 objects in this group (excluding photographs and prints).

-2.2.h.
+3.2.h.
 Numismatics.
 This diverse collection mainly comprises British and foreign coins and tokens dating from the late 18th to early 20th centuries.
 There are also a number of Roman, Medieval and Elizabethan coins.
 There are about 1200 coins in the collection.

-2.2.i.
+3.2.i.
 Ethnography.
 Most of this material appears to have been made and collected during the 19th and early 20th centuries.
 It includes artefacts produced by the indigenous, pre-industrial, cultures of Africa (including Egypt), Asia, Oceania, Australia, the Americas and Europe.
 Some objects are of particular significance, for example ceremonial stilts from the Marquesa Islands, a Chinese libation cup of rhinoceros horn, Chinese silk shoes for bound feet, and African cooking pots.
 There are about 950 objects in the collection.

-2.2.j.
+3.2.j.
 Archaeology.
 This collection comprises pottery and other objects excavated locally or in London between the late 19th century and the 1930s.
 There are about 70 objects in the collection.